Debadarsini/geospark-st-covers/README.md

 ST_Contains of geospark implementation doesn't work for Multipolygon.
 In this version, a new function ST_Covers added.

-This function will take two strings as input and convert it to geometry .
+This function will take two strings as input and convert it to geometry and polygon analysis is done.
+Same functionality as ST_Covers.
+But this one works for multipolygon. https://github.com/Debadarsini/geospark-st-covers/blob/20a7c4119c5c40d2a165799d4c42bdfb670057f6/sql/src/main/scala/org/apache/spark/sql/geosparksql/expressions/Predicates.scala#L88